funengineering/funengineering.github.io/_posts/2025-02-18-01-RPi-based_temperature_and_humidity_logger_for_Shelly_HT.md

 - configure wifi (only if needed): enter the SSID and the password of your local wireless network and select the appropriate country
 - set locale settings: checked, select the time zone and keyboard layout that match your location.

+If you are planning to operate the RPi on a wired network, disable wifi.

 <img src="/docs/assets/img/ht_logger/Screenshot%202025-02-19%20225346_edited.png" alt="General settings" width="400"/>

 Services tab: